Use our Payment and Service Finder to work out how much Parenting Payment you may get.

 We review the limits on 20 March, 1 July and 20 September each year.

-There are limits to the amount of income you can have.
-We assess how much income you have as part of the income test.
+There are limits to the amount of income and assets you can have.

 If you’re single

-You can have income up to the income limit before we reduce your payment.
-The limit depends on how many children you have.
+The income you can have before we reduce your payment depends on how many children you have.

-Your payment will reduce by 40 cents for every dollar of income you have over the gross income limit.
+Your payment will reduce by 40 cents for every dollar of income you have over the income amount listed in this table.

-If your income is over the cut-off point of $2,440.60 gross a fortnight, we won’t pay you at all.
+If your income is over the cut-off point of $2,622.35 a fortnight, we pay you $0 for that fortnight.
 The cut-off point increases by $24.60 per child if you have more than one child.

 If you’re Age Pension age or older, the income limit may be different.